 - The negligence of another employee caused your injury

 - The employee assumed the risk of the injury

 - The injury was caused, in part, by the comparative negligence of another employee

-Furthermore, an employer who did carry insurance but refused to process your claim in a timely manner could face a lawsuit—for example, if your injury was serious and the employer was afraid that the insurance company would drop him or raise his rates.
+An employer who did carry insurance but refused to process your claim promptly could face a lawsuit—for example, if your injury was serious and the employer was afraid that the insurance company would drop him or raise his rates.
 Sometimes this is also down to disorganization.
-Talk to a Florida workers’ compensation lawyer about whether you qualify for an exception.
+Talk to a Florida worker’s compensation lawyer about whether you qualify for an exception.
 Here is a breakdown of what fees to expect.

 Pain and Suffering after a Work Injury

 As we have discussed, Florida worker’s compensation will cover medical bills and lost wages after you suffer an injury on the job, but what about pain and suffering?
 Florida worker’s comp does not compensate an injured worker for pain and suffering, as you might expect with a personal injury that is not work-related.

 Despite this lack of coverage, this does not mean that it is impossible to receive compensation for pain and suffering after a Florida work injury.
 That’s because your employer may not necessarily be the only person or party responsible for your injury.

 If you experienced pain and suffering after a work injury that you believe you deserve compensation for, you could pursue payment for said damages, just not through worker’s compensation.
 You would have to file a personal injury claim with the at-fault third party’s insurance company and have a personal injury lawyer make a case for you deserving pain and suffering compensation.

 Pursuing Damages for a Third Party Involved in a Workplace Injury